Hellenic Entrepreneurship Award 2014 Opens For Entries

 The Hellenic Entrepreneurship Award was launched in 2012 to help experienced and new entrepreneurs bring new business ideas to fruition through the provision of funding, business support and mentoring.
-The Libra Group has committed over €5 million to the Hellenic Entrepreneurship Award to enable Greek entrepreneurs to support their communities and drive economic growth.
-Other supporters within The Hellenic Initiative include the Australia-based property investment and development company, Jalouise Pty Ltd, which has contributed US$500,000 to the award programme.
+Libra Group has committed over €5 million to the Hellenic Entrepreneurship Award to enable Greek entrepreneurs to support their communities and drive economic growth.
+Other supporters within The Hellenic Initiative include the Australia-based property investment and development company, Jalouise Pty Ltd, which has contributed US$500,000 to the award program.

 PIRAEUS BANK BECOMES PARTNER TO THE HELLENIC ENTREPRENEURSHIP AWARD

-The Hellenic Entrepreneurship Award has also announced a new corporate partner of the annual award programme.
+The Hellenic Entrepreneurship Award has also announced a new corporate partner of the annual award program.
 Piraeus Bank has agreed to contribute to the winning funds over the next five years, commencing with the 2014 award announced today.